ibnishak/blog/content/post/anki-notes-on-what-could-have-been.md

   - Notes could be structured and written for the sole purpose of card generation.
 However it would be bettern if notes were written for general purpose and there is some markup to indicate which part of notes should be used for card generation.
 This would help combat knowledge fragmentation
 - Use git for version control and regeneration of cards when notes are modified.
 The card generation is hooked to git commit (When you make a git commit/trigger card generation, git checks for modified files and generates cards from them)
 - Later support can be expanded to card generation from CSV files (Frozen field type questions), YAML, XML, HTML and plain text.
-  - Cloze deletion on XML based mindmaps could be used for studying for long form exams.

 ## Cards
 - Generated cards, models, scheduling information, revlog are stored either as individual YAML/JSON files or in a portable NoSQL database file like boltDB or badger.
   - It is better to store in both formats (YAML and NoSQL).
 Text will allow version control and easy backup, while databases will allow fine grained search queries, stats generation etc.